What is Alcohol Poisoning?

 For this reason, you need to take the individual to the hospital.

-Typically, individuals will stay in the hospital until the alcohol has worn off and the signs of alcohol poisoning have faded and they’re stable.
+Typically, individuals will stay in the hospital until the alcohol has worn off, the signs of alcohol poisoning have faded, and they’re stable.

 How to Prevent Alcohol Poisoning